winstongubantes/MatchaValidation/README.md

-# Matcha Validation PLugin an Unobtrusive Validation for Xamarin.Forms
+# Matcha Validation Plugin an Unobtrusive Validation for Xamarin.Forms
 A plugin library for unobtrusive (pure) validation that works well with any MVVM framework

  ## Preview